ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 are ordered best first, but once a match has been found it will move on to additional sentences to see if a better match can be found.

-The optional `trace` field if set, will have the patterns involved traced (:trace pattern) and the results returned in a field named `trace` as a text string with crlf.
-Or a pattern can set the variable `$$cs_testpattern_style` to be a value and the system will enable trace until it is set off or the call completes.

-Result is ordinary user output JSON object:
+Result of ^testpattern is ordinary user output JSON object:
 ```
 {
     "match": 1,  -- index of matching pattern